Chanel

 Virtual make-up tool

-Full case study available on request
+A full case study is available on request

-Conception
+UX/UI Conception

 Prototyping